Has a work-related injury left you with a permanent disability?

 Americans with Disabilities Act (ADA)

-According to the Americans with Disabilities Act (ADA), individuals with disabilities are offered civil rights protection from discrimination against disability, age, sex, race, religion, color, and national origin, guaranteeing them equal rights in transportation, employment, government services, public accommodations, and in media.
-The ADA also states that reasonable accomodations should be made including:
+According to the Americans with Disabilities Act (ADA), individuals with disabilities are offered civil rights protections from discrimination against disability, age, sex, race, religion, color, and national origin, guaranteeing them equal rights in transportation, employment, government services, public accommodations, and in media.
+The ADA also states that reasonable accommodations should be made including:

 - wheelchair-friendly work environments